YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 ![Use_Case_1_6](/Use_Case_1_6.png)

-The test files themselves have a wide range of test methods, most of which involve inputing different argument values into the class methods and verifying that each variable contains the expected value with assertTrue(), as well as verifying that methods do not accept out of bounds method arguments by testing for exceptions.
+The test files themselves have a wide range of test methods, most of which involve inputting different argument values into the class methods and verifying that each variable contains the expected value with assertTrue(), as well as verifying that methods do not accept out of bounds method arguments by testing for exceptions.
 The test files also verify that